BrettFraley/BrettFraley.github.io/_posts/2024-01-11-writing-on-writing.md

 categories: [Writing, Journal, Misc, Not So Nice Guides]
 ---

-I discovered and am acting on something very important to me that I am sending off into the ether in a brain dump here today.
+I am acting on something very important to me that I am sending off into the ether in a brain dump here today.

 I realized that somewhere over the years I lost the flare and